 Where can you go for help?

 Because eviction laws differ from state to state, it’s best to research the relevant laws where you live.
 If you’re not sure where to start or think your landlord is handling the eviction process improperly, look up your local Legal Aid chapter.

 If you qualify under your chapter’s low-income guidelines, you can receive free legal assistance.
 They’re likely to have specific expertise with eviction defense.

 You can also try negotiating directly with your landlord.
 If you just need a bit more time to come up with your rent money, consider telling him or her about your financial situation.

 Most landlords want to avoid lengthy and potentially expensive court proceedings.
 If you’ve been a good tenant but are in a rough spot with your money, it can’t hurt to try being open and try to work out an agreement.

-The bottom line is that being evicted from your rental property is going to have long-term negative results in many different areas of your life.
+Being evicted from your rental property is going to have long-term negative results in many different areas of your life.

 Your ability to borrow money, find another living situation, and even get a new job could all be compromised because of this one life event.
 Your best bet is to avoid eviction at all costs.
 Otherwise, your credit score and mobility in life could suffer greatly.

 If you’re looking for a reputable credit repair company to help you remove negative items from your credit report and repair your credit, we HIGHLY recommend Lexington Law.

 Call them at (800) 220-0084 for a free credit consultation.
 They have helped plenty of people in your situation and have paralegals standing by waiting to take your call.